briankoser/sfc-listeners-guide/episodes/0164-man-of-steel-sequel-confirmed-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-# Opening
-Matt opens with an odd cadence.

-# News
 <div class="quote">
   {% timeLink podcast_file_url, '6:06' %}
   <span class="quote-context is-size-6">The writers' strike hurt <i class="work-title">Heroes</i></span>